-In conjunction with the Special-Status Plants Study (Study 5.1), Licensee will document all occurrences of elderberry plants within the study area with GPS and take photographs of each occurrence.
+In conjunction with the Special-Status Plants Study (Study 5.1), YCWA will document all occurrences of elderberry plants within the study area with GPS and take photographs of each occurrence.
 Occurrences will be documented by classifying the largest stem at ground level of the shrub into one of three categories: 1) greater than or equal to 1 inch but less than or equal to 3 inches; 2) greater than 3 inches but less than 5 inches; and 3) greater than or equal to 5 inches (USFWS 1999).
-Licensee will classify the habitat surrounding the shrub as either riparian or non-riparian and indicate whether the shrub was isolated or part of a larger clump.
+YCWA will classify the habitat surrounding the shrub as either riparian or non-riparian and indicate whether the shrub was isolated or part of a larger clump.

-Licensee will notify USFWS within three working days if VELB are detected at any location.
-If the detection is on National Forest System land, Licensee will also notify the Forest Service.
+YCWA will notify USFWS within three working days if VELB are detected and within two weeks if beetle exit holes are detected at any location.
+If the detection is on National Forest System land, YCWA will also notify the Forest Service.